 - Bloody diarrhea

-To diagnose mercury poisoning, a medical professional may take blood or urine tests, as well as respiratory and blood pressure measurements.
+A medical professional may take blood or urine tests and respiratory and blood pressure measurements to diagnose mercury poisoning.
 There are various methods a doctor can use to help a patient detox after mercury poisoning, and your treatment will differ depending on the type of exposure.
-Some treatment methods include consuming charcoal, receiving intravenous fluids or having the mercury suctioned out of the lungs.
+Some treatment methods include consuming charcoal, receiving intravenous fluids, or having the mercury suctioned out of the lungs.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.